JLimperg/cpp-2025-artifact/outer-readme.md

   The above command starts a `bash` shell within the container.
   See the README within the container for further instructions.
-  Note that because of the `--rm` argument, the container will be removed once you exit it.
+  Note the `--rm` argument, which will cause the container to be deleted once you exit it.